ADAC-LIRMM/adam/docs/source/index.rst

 efficient power management, positions ADAM as a versatile tool for developing energy-efficient computing nodes.

-The ``adam.py`` script and ``adam.yml`` configuration file improves the project management by automating various tasks, making the development process more efficient.
+The :ref:`adam_py` script and :ref::`adam_yml` configuration file improves the project management by automating various tasks, making the development process more efficient.
 This efficiency is further supported by the integration of an HAL (Hardware Abstraction Layer) and an auto-generated RAL (Register Abstraction Layer).